tesujimath/letters-to-amy/content/post/on-being-vulnerable/index.md

 Why is it so important to be vulnerable?

 Our every instinct is to protect and defend, to justify ourselves, and yet we must not do it!
 Why is this?
+Paul wrote to the Corinthians about his vision and the thorn in his flesh, concluding:

+{{< quote source="2 Corinthians 12:9, 10" >}}
-Paul wrote to the Corinthians about his vision and the thorn in his flesh (2 Cor 12:1-10), concluding: the Lord said to me, “My grace is sufficient for you, for my power is made perfect in weakness.”
+The Lord said to me, “My grace is sufficient for you, for my power is made perfect in weakness.”
 Therefore I will boast all the more gladly about my weaknesses, so that Christ’s power may rest on me ...
 I delight in weaknesses ... for when I am weak, then I am strong.
+{{< /quote >}}

 What does this look like?